-Minister Barry announced that Hawke’s Bay Opera House in Hastings will receive $4 million in funding along with $3 million in funding for the Hundertwasser Art Centre in Whangarei, $1 million for Foxton's Te Awahou Nieuwe Stroom, a multi-purpose community facility, $900,000 for the ASB Theatre Complex in Blenheim and $1.08m to the Rakiura Heritage Centre Trust in Stewart Island as part of Round 2.
+Previous announcements include $4 million for the Hawke’s Bay Opera House, $3 million for Whangarei’s Hundertwasser Art Centre, $1 million for Foxton's Te Awahou Nieuwe Stroom, $900,000 for the ASB Theatre Complex in Blenheim and $1.08 million to the Rakiura Heritage Centre Trust in Stewart Island.

 RCHF Round Four

 A decision on the timing of a fourth round has yet to be made.
 Intending applicants should contact the Ministry and sign up to the RCHF alerts database.

 The Regional Culture and Heritage Fund (the RCHF) replaces the Regional Museums Policy for Capital Construction Projects (the RMP).

 Click here to view a chart showing RMP funding allocated between 2001 and 2015.

 The RCHF eligibility criteria are sufficiently broad to enable the Fund to benefit a range of cultural organisations throughout New Zealand: in the broader art gallery and museums sector (including iwi museums/whare taonga), the performing arts, and the heritage sector.